jina-ai/jina/docs/concepts/executor/run.md

 Text: hello world
 ```

-### From the Executor Hub
+### From Executor Hub

-You can pull an Executor from [Executor Hub](https://cloud.jina.ai/) and use it directly as a Python object.
+[Executor Hub](https://cloud.jina.ai/executors) is Jina AI's marketplace for Executors, letting you pull Executors to your local machine without getting your hands dirty implementing functionality from scratch.
+Check the {ref}`docs <jina-hub>` for more information.

 ```python
 from docarray import Document, DocumentArray